univention/univention-corporate-server/doc/developer-reference/translation.rst

 =======================================================
 {1.
 Overview, intro}
 By default UCS includes English and German localizations.
-A french localization ist also provided by Univention but not installed by default and not updated as frequently.
+A french localization is also provided by Univention but not installed by default and not updated as frequently.
-It can be installed using the following commands for ucs and ucs@school respectively:
+You can install it by using the following commands for ucs and ucs@school respectively:
 `univention-install univention-l10n-fr
 `univention-install ucs-school-l10n-fr`

-Additional or custoized localization packages can be created by following the steps outlined below.
+To create additional or customized localization packages, please follow the steps outlined in the "???" section.

 {1.
 Overview, mechanism}
 The overwhelming majority of UCS is translated with the GNU gettetxt mechanism.